 Topical azelaic acid is an alternative to topical antibiotics to treat mild-to-moderate spots.
 However, some people find that it can cause side-effects such as burning, stinging, itching, scaling and dry skin.

 If you do not respond to any of these treatments, other therapies are sometimes given in specialist clinics.
+These include isotretinoin tablets.

 Treatment for rosacea eye problems